MarkCodering/Introduction-to-C-Programming---TKU/README.md

-### Welcome to the world of introduction to C programming with computational thinking
+### Welcome to the introduction to C programming with computational thinking

 ## Introduction
 # Objectives